-The FY 2025-26 Operating Budget has been developed assuming many of the revenue categories would experience moderate to flat growth.
+The FY 2025-26 Operating Budget has been developed, assuming many of the revenue categories would experience moderate to flat growth.
 Comparisons are generally made to the prior year adopted budget unless otherwise noted.

-- 1. Property Tax revenue is projected to increase based on historical trends but is slightly lower than the mid-year update due to the assumption that the State of California will not appropriate funds to backfill the Property Tax in-lieu Vehicle License Fee (VLF) shortfall. - 2.
-Sales Tax revenue is expected to decline compared to last year's adopted budget but remain flat relative to the mid-year update.

-- 3. Transient Occupancy Tax (TOT) revenue is projected to increase modestly. - 4.
-Other Tax revenue, which includes the voter-approved update to the Business License Tax, is projected to increase significantly. - 5.
-Franchise Fee revenue is expected to remain flat - 6.
+- 1. Property Tax revenue is projected to be higher based on historical information, but slightly lower than the mid-year update due to the assumption that the State of California will not appropriate funds to backfill the VLF shortfall - 2.
+Sales Tax is expected to decrease from last year's adopted but remain flat from the midyear update. - 3.
+Transient Occupancy Tax (TOT) revenue projected with modest increase. - 4.
+Other Tax, which includes the voter-approved update to the Business License Tax, is projected to have a significant increase. - 5.
+Franchise Fees remain flat - 6.
 Permit Fee revenues are projected to decrease significantly.